Baseball: Asia

 In East Asia, baseball is among the most popular sports in Japan, Taiwan and South Korea.
 In Japan, where baseball is inarguably the leading spectator team sport, combined revenue for the twelve teams in Nippon Professional Baseball (NPB), the body that oversees both the Central and Pacific Leagues, was estimated at $1 billion in 2007.
 Total NPB attendance for the year was approximately 20 million.
 While in the preceding two decades, MLB attendance grew by 50 percent and revenue nearly tripled, the comparable NPB figures were stagnant.
 There are concerns that MLB's growing interest in acquiring star Japanese players will hurt the game in their home country.
 Revenue figures are not released for the country's amateur system.
 Similarly, according to one official pronouncement, the sport's governing authority "has never taken into account attendance ... because its greatest interest has always been the development of athletes".
 In Taiwan, baseball is one of the most widely spectated sports, in TV and person.

 Baseball has grown significantly in China in recent years, with MLB estimating in 2019 that there are 21 million active fans in the country.

 Baseball was considered a national pastime in the Philippines in the 1960s and 70s, but the sport has since declined in popularity.
 Since 2005, there have been efforts to revitalize the sport in the country.

+Baseball saw a surge in popularity in Thailand following the countries' silver medal in baseball in the 2025 SEA Games, which were hosted in Thailand.